raydiak/Math-Symbolic/README.md

 #### .compile($positional = False, $defaults?)

-Returns a Perl subroutine which is mathematically equivalent to the Math::Symbolic expression.
+Returns a Raku subroutine which is mathematically equivalent to the Math::Symbolic expression.
 Not all operations are currently supported.
 Compiling relations is also undefined behavior at this time.

 All arguments are named by default.
-If $positional is True, all arguments are positional instead, sorted in default Perl sort order.
+If $positional is True, all arguments are positional instead, sorted in default Raku sort order.
 If $positional is itself a Positional class then only the listed variables will be taken positionally, in the specified order.